BeiningBogen/iOS-Kristiania/Lesson03/README.md

 # Constructors (Cont'd)

 * You can have several constructors and they can call each other
-* There are two different types of constructor:
+* There are two different types of constructors...

 ---